fahadiqbal29/datasciencecoursera/README.md

 ## Data Science Specialization
-### This is a repository created or the Data Science Specialization Courses offered by coursera.org
+### This is a repository created for the Data Science Specialization Courses offered by coursera.org